You're entitled to ask for a referral for specialist treatment on the NHS.

 If you wish to be referred to a specialist in a particular field, such as a surgeon or a gynaecologist (a specialist in the female reproductive system), you should see the GP you're registered with.

-This is because all your medical records are held by that practice.
+This is because all your medical records are held by that surgery.